alexander-kastil/az-204/Demos/05-IaaS/03-Container/Demo-05/readme.md

 "ports": [{"hostPort": 5050, "containerPort": 80}],
 ```

-Set your startup url in `launch.json` to route to the `SettingsController` using `%s://localhost:%s/settings`:
+Set your startup url in `launch.json` to route to the `SettingsController` using `dockerServerReadyAction`:

 ```json
 {